Cart is Empty

 • In the early 2000s, Nutramax, the company behind Cosequin®, conducted studies showing that their supplement contained the correct labeled amount of glucosamine and chondroitin.
 In contrast, 84% of other brands did not pass the test.

-NB: Since then, to my knowledge, no studies has been done to show efficacy of Cosequin.
+NB: Since then, to my knowledge, no studies have been done to show the efficacy of Cosequin.

 • They use a patented type of glucosamine